lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-11. Next, we call the face detection model to infer the image using submitRequest() then we we wait for the results using wait().
-The submit-then-wait are enveloped with timing functions to measure how long inference takes.
+2. The face detection model is run to infer the image using submitRequest() then the results are waited on using wait().
+The submit-then-wait are enveloped with timing functions to measure how long the inference takes.

 ```cpp
 t0 = std::chrono::high_resolution_clock::now();